Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## Prerequisites

 - You need to have a valid OpenAI API key.
 You can sign up for a free API key at https://beta.openai.com/.
 - You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv`.
-You can install these packages using `pip install openai gTTS pyaudio SpeechRecognition playsound` or use pipenv if you wish to contain a virtual environment.
+You can install these packages using `pip install openai gTTS pyaudio SpeechRecognition playsound python-dotenv` or use pipenv if you wish to contain a virtual environment.

 ## Usage - applies to chat.py: